 And, of course, there were many: Hall and Oates had an amazing six No. 1 Billboard hits, with all but two (“Rich Girl,” and “Kiss On My List”) coming after the premiere of MTV: Songs like “Private Eyes,” “Maneater,” “I Can’t Go for That” and “Out of Touch,” and their brightly colored promo reels, established the duo as one of the video channel’s staple acts.
 It was a long way from seminal, acoustic-based recordings like 1973’s Abandoned Luncheonette, which included “She’s Gone.”

 [SOMETHING ELSE!
-INTERVIEW: John Oates discusses some of his signature collaborative successes - with Daryl Hall, of course, but also the Temps and Todd Rundgren, then went in depth on his solo effort 'Mississippi Mile.']
+INTERVIEW: John Oates discusses some of collaborative successes – with Daryl Hall, of course, but also the Temps and Todd Rundgren, then went in depth on his solo effort ‘Mississippi Mile.’]

 “Sara Smile,” from Hall and Oates’ 1976 self-titled released, became their first Top 10 single — but that was nothing compared to the success that would follow.
 Eventually, the group became more associated with its later, slickly produced hits than with anything that came before.

 It became hard, for some, to hear anything of what came before in their new sound.
 Well, except for John Oates.

 “This is a complex subject,” he tells Mervis, “but if you distill the songwriting, if you strip away all the production of the various eras and just take the songs — for instance, if I were to sit in a living room and play ‘Sara Smile’ on an acoustic guitar and play ‘Maneater’ on an acoustic guitar — there’s not really that much difference.
 It’s our unique chord sensibilities and melodic sensibilities that we impose over our chords that make our songs what they are.
 The production is really window dressing and icing on the cake.”